KittyMcDonagh/kmcd-issue-tracking-project/README.md

    - Confirm that the '+cart' icon is disabled on all Features (Vendor-side users cannot pay for Features)
    - Select a Feature by clicking the 'more' ('...') icon and update the Feature's price, if it is still at zero
 4. Log in as **Client-side** user 'c1_user001':
+   - (a) Confirm that '+cart' icon is disabled where the Feature Status is = 'DEPLOYED' or 'CLOSED'
-   - (a) Confirm that the '+cart' icon is disabled when the price is zero, and enabled when the price is greater than zero
+   - (b) Confirm that the '+cart' icon is disabled when the price is zero, and enabled when the price is greater than zero (except where Status is =               'DEPLOYED' or 'CLOSED')
-   - (b) Confirm that the '+cart' icon is enabled (where the price is greater than zero) on all Features, regardless of who they belong to - i.e. a                 Client can pay for Features that they input, and Features that were input by other Clients
+   - (c) Confirm that the '+cart' icon is enabled (where relevant) on all Features, regardless of who they belong to - i.e. a Client can pay for Features          that they input, and Features that were input by other Clients
-   - (c) Confirm that each time you click the '+cart' icon '1' is added to the cart in the navigation bar, and it becomes enabled (a user may click on the          same feature more than once, this will increment the quantity)
+   - (d) Confirm that each time you click the '+cart' icon '1' is added to the cart in the navigation bar, and it becomes enabled (a user may click on the          same feature more than once, this will increment the quantity)
-   - (d) Click on the 'cart' icon in the navigation bar and confirm that the items and quantities per item are correct
+   - (e) Click on the 'cart' icon in the navigation bar and confirm that the items and quantities per item are correct
-   - (e) Remove items from the cart by amending the 'quantity' to '0', and confirm the price is adjusted
+   - (f) Remove items from the cart by amending the 'quantity' to '0', and confirm the price is adjusted
-   - (f) Remove all items from the cart and confirm the Features List is re-displayed and the 'cart' icon in the navigation bar is disabled
+   - (g) Remove all items from the cart and confirm the Features List is re-displayed and the 'cart' icon in the navigation bar is disabled
-   - (g) Add items to the cart, select the cart and click 'checkout'
+   - (h) Add one or more Features to the cart that you haven't paid for already, select the cart
+   - (i) Confirm the correct Features are in the cart
+   - (j) Click 'checkout' and confirm it is showing the correct Features
-   - (h) Enter the payment details (card no. = 4242424242424242, cvv = '111', month/year in the future), and click 'Submit Payment'
+   - (i) Enter the client details, payment details (card no., cvv, and month/year in the future), and click 'Submit Payment'
-   - (i) Confirm the message "You have successfully paid" is received, and the Feature List is redisplayed, and that the number in the flagged column for the       Features paid for has been incremented by '1' (this is the number of individual Clients who have paid for this Feature)
+   - (j) Confirm the message "You have successfully paid" is received, and the Feature List is redisplayed, and that the number in the flagged column for the       Features paid for has been incremented by '1' (this is the number of individual Clients who have paid for this Feature)
-   - (j) Pay for another Feature, and confirm that the number in the flagged column has not been incremented
+   - (k) Pay for a Feature that you have already paid for, and confirm that the number in the flagged column has not been incremented
-   - (j) Log in as user 'c2_user001' and pay for a Feature you paid for as user 'c1_user001'.
+   - (l) Log in as user 'c2_user001' and pay for a Feature you paid for as user 'c1_user001'.
 Confirm that the number in the flagged column for this Feature        has been incremented by '1'

 ### **6.1.7 Issues Report Testing**